Bubble Docs

 If your page has many elements, you may find it difficult to find elements to edit them.
 Here are a few ways you can find them easily.

-Use the Element Picker in the Top Bar.
+Use the Element picker in the toolbar.
 All the page elements are listed alphabetically; you can start typing a name and you'll see the different elements.
 When you hover an entry in the dropdown you will see a thumbnail to confirm this is the right element, and clicking on it will show it and select it.
 To make the best use of this, you should take the habit of naming your elements carefully.

 When two elements overlap, clicking on them by pressing CMD (MacOS) Ctrl (Windows) will select each element one-by-one, even if one is completely under another.